-Living on a fixed income basically means you're solely or almost entirely dependent on funds like Social Security, pensions, inheritance and so on, with little to no flexibility in the amount you're paid.
+Living on a fixed income basically means you’re solely or almost entirely dependent on funds like Social Security, pensions and inheritance, with little to no flexibility in the amount you’re paid each month.
 Unstable costs, such as a volatile housing market, can be especially challenging to deal with on a fixed income.

 Arizona: Sierra Vista

 If you’re thinking of buying a home on a fixed income, consider Sierra Vista.
 Home values in Sierra Vista rose less than 1 percent year over year, which means the market there is less volatile than the state as a whole: Arizona’s home values increased about 7 percent over the same time period, according to Zillow.

 Rent prices in Little Rock did not change at all year over year, and the current median rent is $1,003 per month.
 In fact, Little Rock is one of the cheapest places to rent, found a 2017 GOBankingRates study.
 Home values remained stable as well, with less than a 3 percent increase year over year.

 The median home value in California is $535,100, according to Zillow.
 But in Hanford, it’s significantly less at $191,200.
 Home values are rising about 7.5 percent year over year in the city.

 The median home price in Fort Collins is high — $369,100 — but the market is pretty stable, with only a 7 percent increase in home values year over year.
 Rent prices have remained stagnant, increasing less than 1 percent year over year.

 Real estate prices in New Haven increased only about 2 percent, which is good news for those on a fixed income.
 However, although rent decreased year over year, it’s still relatively expensive with the median monthly rent at $1,599.